Before-and-after photos of Camp Mystic, Kerr County show devastation 1 week after deadly floods

 The looped video below includes images of Camp Mystic near Hunt, Texas, where 27 girls and counselors were swept away early Friday morning by a flooded Guadalupe River.

-The image taken before the flood shows a clean campground with green lawns, blue-topped tennis courts and colorful watercraft set by the river.
+The image taken before the flood shows a clean campground with green lawns, blue-topped tennis courts and colorful watercraft located by the river.
 Then, the image taken on Wednesday shows muddy sediment covering the grounds and the watercraft, structures and vegetation washed away.

 CAMP MYSTIC FAMILIES HOLD OUT HOPE FOR 5 MISSING GIRLS, COUNSELOR AFTER 27 SWEPT AWAY BY FLOODING